eliemichel/OpenMfx/doc/sphinx/Implementations/PluginExamples.rst

 `MfxVTK <https://github.com/tkarabela/MfxVTK>`_ provides effects from the `Visualization ToolKit <https://gitlab.kitware.com/vtk/vtk>`_ as an OpenMfx plug-in.

 `MfxHoudini <https://github.com/eliemichel/MfxHoudini>`_ is an OpenMfx plug-in that calls the `Houdini Engine <https://www.sidefx.com/products/houdini-engine/>`_ to be able to run any Houdini Digital Asset as a mesh effect.

+`MfxExamples <https://github.com/eliemichel/MfxExamples>`_ is a simple repository using the C++ SDK that one can use as a starter pack.